tswang0116/TA-DCH/README.md

 python main.py --train False --test False --transfer_attack True --dataset WIKI --method DCMH --bit 16 --transfer_attacked_method DADH --transfer_bit 32
 ```

-## An example of an attack model for 32-bit DGCPN on WIKEPEDIA
+## An attack example for 32-bit DGCPN on WIKEPEDIA
 We provide an example here.
 We use the proposed DCHTA to attack the 32-bit DGCPN on the WIKIPEDIA dataset.
-You need to put `DGCPN.pth` in `./attacked_models/DGCPN_WIKI_32/DGCPN.pth`.
+You need to put the hashing model `DGCPN.pth` in a path like `./attacked_models/DGCPN_WIKI_32/DGCPN.pth`.
+The hashing model `DGCPN.pth` can be obtained by the following link:
+* 32-bit DGCPN on WIKIPEDIA: https://pan.baidu.com/s/1yKjsF2KPL8bz9jCoBZBgKw <br> Password: beok

 ## Citation
 Coming soon...